TechSnazzy/sean-blog/_posts/2023-07-27-quick-jekyll-setup.md

 ---
 layout: post
-title: "Complete Guide to Getting Up and Running with Jekyll"
+title: "Quick Guide to Getting Up and Running with Jekyll"
 date:   2023-07-27 10:30:00 -0700
 categories:
 - Blog